 - Rating: Beginners | Category: Seminars & Workshops

 This event is now full.
-Please contact us to be placed on the wait list as sometimes people do cancel.
+Contact us to be placed on the waiting list.

 Do you have little or no direction in your life?
 Do you really know how to use a compass?

 Steve will guide you through a series of practical and theoretical exercises on and near the Track in Mundaring.